carc1n0gen/weelnk/README.md

 ## Upgrading

-### The Safe Way

 Take a look at the [releases page](https://github.com/carc1n0gen/weelnk/releases) to see the latest releases.
 You can also subscribe to that page as an rss feed, as it's url doubles as a feed.
 Each release will contain the release notes and other information like if migrations are required.

-When you see you are behind, you can upgrade with the following commands:
+### v2.1.0 And Above

+We now have an upgrade script that will take care of everything.

+`php upgrade.php [version number]`

+This command will fetch the latest changes, checkout the version specified, and run migrations.

+**Make sure you include the `v` in the version number.**

+### The Old way

-`git fetch --tags && git checkout v[version-number]` - This will fetch the updates and then switch to the version number you specified.  **Make sure you replace [version-number] with the version number you want to upgrade to**
+`git fetch --tags && git checkout [version-number]` - This will fetch the updates and then switch to the version number you specified.  **Make sure you replace [version-number] with the version number you want to upgrade to, including the letter `v`**

 `composer install` - To install new dependencies in case there were any

 `vendor/bin/doctrine-migrations migrations:migrate` - Runs database migrations in case any are needed.
 This is safe to run regardless of if there are migrations or not.

-### The Less Safe Way

-If you're living on the edge and use the master branch, you can just regularly do a `git pull origin master` to fetch the latest updates, `composer install` to update dependencies, and finally `vendor/bin/doctrine-migrations migrations:migrate` in case there were any migrations to be run since you last updated.

 ## License